fogzii/lab03_password/README.md

 ## Due Date

-Week 4 Monday 5:00 pm AEST
+~~Week 4 Monday 5:00 pm AEST~~ (extended by 17 hours due to the public holiday on Monday 03.10.2022, for 22T3)

+Week 4 Tuesday 10:00 am AEST

 ## Background